All flight path maps/Nairobi to Johannesburg

 Kilimanjaro creates its own weather, but the cone usually rises above the cap cloud.
 Even when the summit is obscured, the lower flanks and the mountain's bulk are recognizable.
 Lake Malawi further south is almost always visible through gaps.

-What is the best side of plane for Nairobi to Johannesburg?
+What is the best side for Nairobi to Johannesburg?